 Workflow for Product Backlog Item (Scrum process template)

-For information about build definition workflows, see Get started with CI/CD.
+For information about build pipeline workflows, see Get started with CI/CD.

 Update the XML definition for a WIT

 If you are new to WIT customization, note the following:

 - To customize any aspect of a WIT requires updating the XML definition for the WIT.
 The WIT XML definition is described in All WITD XML elements reference

 - If you are customizing the web form that uses the new work item experience, you'll want to reference the WebLayout and Control elements

 - If you are customizing a client form for use with Visual Studio, you'll want to reference the Layout XML element reference